You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 Taxis in Major Tourist Cities

 In major tourist cities, taxis will usually be charged by zone.
 Cab drivers are more likely to speak and/or understand some English.
-Taxis in places like Cancun, Los Cabos, Puerto Vallarta, and Huatulco are relatively expensive in comparison to taxis in places like Mexico City, Acapulco, Manzanillo and Mazatlan and Mexico’s colonial cities.
+Taxis in the most popular beach resort towns including Cancun, Los Cabos, Puerto Vallarta, and Huatulco are relatively expensive in comparison to taxis in places like Mexico City, Acapulco, Manzanillo and Mazatlan and Mexico’s colonial cities.

 Independent Taxis in Mexico City